KasiaKaz14/Personal-Portfolio/README.md

 ### 💻 Future Improvements

 - Add more detailed descriptions to the projects section.
 - Integrate a blog section where I can share my thoughts on web development, coding tips, and experiences.
+(It's 50/50)
 - Implement an animation to improve user experience.
+- Add the English language
+- Add the Responsive Design

 ## 🙌 Contributing